 What’s the difference between gentle chiropractic and traditional chiropractic?
 It’s all in the technique used.
 Overall, both approaches seek to relieve musculoskeletal pain and promote optimal health.
 However, they differ in their methods of achieving these goals.
 At Advanced Wellness Solutions, we provide patients with options tailored to their specific needs and preferences.
 There are […]

-Acupuncture has been used to relieve pain for centuries.
-Acupuncture is a traditional Chinese medicine (TCM).
+Acupuncture has been used to relieve pain for centuries and is used in traditional Chinese medicine (TCM).
 It involves the insertion of needles into specific points on the body.
 The needles are inserted into the skin and manipulated.
 This promotes a healthy flow of energy, or “chi”, through the body.
 It is believed that this balance can help relieve pain and other symptoms.

 Acupuncture for Pain Relief: How it Can Help You

 Acupuncture facilitates the communication and activation of the nervous system, which releases specific chemicals within the body.
 These chemicals can help relieve pain and swelling.
 This is why acupuncture is used to treat headaches, back pain, arthritis, and joint pain.